zevo-enterprise/zevo-enterprise/README.md

 <h3> One to One <-> 1:1 <-> My orange is worth your mango—good for both eating and drinking.</h3>

+---

+<h3> I borrowed a kilo of mangoes from that fool to make juice for the neighborhood.
+Now I have to pay him back in mangoes; if I pay in oranges, I’ll just stay in debt. </h3>

 ## Responsible: National Government Central Bank

 <h3> What money do I owe myself?
 You're crazy. </h3>